codeproject/CodeProject.AI-Server-Installers/Docker/Docker build notes.md

 # Managing disk usage

 Docker can be a space hog.
-Two things can be done to reclaim space
+Three things can be done to reclaim space

 1. Install the "Disk Usage" docker desktop extension and use it to remove build cache, hanging images, or anything else you don't need